PeterMitrano/GATech-Research/journal.md

  - Since we have few demonstrations, we should consider developing a policy from LfD, but letting that policy evolve with RL.

 #### Picking a domain we can demo

+Aspects are important when picking a domain:

+ - Does it introduce unecessarily difficult problems?
+   - Plz no grasping or manipulation
+ - Does it mirror the real world problems accurately?
+ - Is it portable to other mobile robots?

+Real world examples we're considering:

+ - Saviok
+ - Aethon
+ - Fetch Robotics (might they have interventions?)

+A demo we can actually do here:

+ - Environment is the whole second floor.
+It's task is to deliver items (like cookies) too and from various desks
+ - We give it a static map of the general layout
+ - If failure occurs my phone will alert me and I have to teleop it out
+ - The path I take out is the demonstration, and features about the failure mode are associated with my demonstration
+ - Learning happens
+ - Profit